galantelab/sandy/features.markdown

 ...
 {% endhighlight %}

-And with the command:
+And with the command, you can add your custom profile to **Sandy**:

 {% highlight shell_session %}
-$ sandy quality add --verbose --quality-profile=new_quality my_qualities.txt
+$ sandy quality add --verbose --quality-profile new_quality my_qualities.txt
 {% endhighlight %}

-### expression-matrix
+### Expression profiles

-Add an **expression-matrix** to the database.
-A valid expression-matrix is a file with two columns.
+To add a custom expression profile to **Sandy**, you should provide a file containing an expression matrix with two columns.
-The first column is for the seqid and the second column is for the raw count.
-The counts will be treated as weights.
+The first column contains the transcript or gene ids and the second column contains raw counts.
+Counts will be treated as weights.
+Example:

 {% highlight shell_session %}
 $ cat my_custom_expression_matrix.txt